dwkim78/upsilon/README.md

 ## Minimum Requirements

-Although UPSILoN can be run at any modest machines, we recommend to run it at the machine equipped with at least ~2 GB memory because the uncompressed random forests model file could consumes ~1 GB memory.
+Although UPSILoN can be run at any modest machines, we recommend to run it at machines equipped with at least ~2 GB memory because the uncompressed random forests model file could consumes ~1 GB memory.